groonga/groonga/doc/source/reference/commands/load.rst

 ``table``

-  It specifies a table name you want to add records.
+  Specifies a table name you want to add records.

 ``columns``

-  It specifies column names in added records with comma separations.
+  Specifies column names in added records with comma separations.

 ``ifexists``

-  It specifies executed ``grn_expr`` string when the same primary key as added records already exists in your table.
+  Specifies executed ``grn_expr`` string when the same primary key as added records already exists in your table.
   If ``ifexists`` specifies ``grn_expr`` string (default: true) and its value is true, values in other (all columns excluding ``_key``